 On Return: Must return home after 7:00 PM

 - You may not pay for per diem meals with a Purchasing or Travel card.
-Your per diem meal cost can be paid to you through a cash advance requested before the trip or reimbursed after the trip through an Expense Report.
+Your per diem meal cost can be reimbursed after the trip through an Expense Report.

 - In the event an employee entertains for business purposes while traveling, the employee should include his/her meal in the total cost rather than claiming per diem separately.
 Hospitality meals can be paid for with a University credit card.
 A receipt must be submitted that also documents the people in attendance and the business purpose of the expense.
 See the Hospitality Policy for detailed procedures.